raukaute/medusa-vue/README.md

 </template>
 ```

-Note: If you've worked with @medusajs/medusa-react you might be used to being able to destructure the recordset returned by the server, i.e. `const { products } = useProducts()`.
+**_Note_**: If you've worked with @medusajs/medusa-react you might be used to being able to destructure the recordset returned by the server, i.e. `const { products } = useProducts()`.
 This is however not possible with vue due to the way it's reactive system works.

 ### Mutations